EMAsphere/cloudwatch-logback-appender/README.md

 Logback log appender for AWS CloudWatch
 =======================================

+This fork is using WebIdentity in order to get authorization to write logs on cloudwatch (EKS IAM SA, IRSA).

 # Background

 This package provides a logback appender that writes its log events to Cloudwatch.
 Before you say it,